ernestmarcinko/phpattr/readme.md

 This is a possible implementation (two actually), and it's a reminder to myself for future reference as I'm old and I forget things.

+_Disclaimer: This may have been done before, I don't know.
+I just wanted to explore what attributes can do._

 ## Data Model
 Consider a data model, where we want to describe certain properties with value based restrictions.